5 Year Agreement (5YA) funding

-For more information about disposing of surplus houses and school buildings, go to Surplus school property (external link) .
+Visit our Surplus school property page for more information about disposing of surplus houses and school buildings.

 Your 5YA funding allocation is one of the inputs into your 10YPP.
-Once we have approved your 10YPP we will send you a letter giving our approval and include 2 copies of your 5YA for signing.
+Once we've approved your 10YPP we'll send you a letter giving our approval and include 2 copies of your 5YA for signing.

 You need to follow these rules when deciding how to use your 5YA funding in your 10YPP.

 You need to understand the difference between capital and maintenance work.
 5YA funding is for capital maintenance and upgrades (work over $5,000).